-First time I visited Hardymount Garden in July 2017.
+The first time I visited Hardymount Garden was in July 2017.

 “Welcome to my garden”, says the sign on the main gate and we already know that we are in a friendly and pleasant place.

-In the first impression, Hardymount Garden immediately reminds Altamont Gardens, although it is definitely smaller.
+At first impression, Hardymount Garden immediately reminds Altamont Gardens, although it is definitely smaller.
 However, it has similar but its own charm.
 After entering, we see a walled garden and a house from 1730.
-Especially the house is quite similar to the house in Altamont Gardens, fortunately the one in Hardymount is in good condition and is inhabited by the owner and her dog.
+Especially the house is quite similar to the house in Altamont Gardens, fortunately, the one in Hardymount is in good condition and is inhabited by the owner and her dog.

-Hardymount Garden covers 3.5 hectares, 1.5 hectares, including lawns and shrubs surrounded by beech and oak trees, including the above-mentioned chestnut tree.
+Hardymount Garden covers 3.5 hectares, including lawns and shrubs surrounded by beech and oak trees, including the above-mentioned chestnut tree.